 2nd New Jersey Regiment

-The 2nd New Jersey Regiment was part of Maxwell’s Brigade in the Continental Army.
-Richard Howell served as Major of this regiment — the military role that defined the first half of his public life.
+The 2nd New Jersey Regiment was part of Maxwell’s Brigade in the Continental Army.1 Richard Howell served as Major of this regiment, the military role that defined the first half of his public life.

 History#

-The regiment was organized in December 1775 at Burlington and Trenton, drawing recruits from Gloucester, Huntington, Burlington, Salem, and Sussex Counties, New Jersey.
+The regiment was organized in December 1775 at Burlington and Trenton, drawing recruits from Gloucester, Huntington, Burlington, Salem, and Sussex Counties, New Jersey.2

 At Valley Forge (Winter 1777–1778)

-The regiment entered Valley Forge with 275 men assigned, of whom 204 were fit for duty — a testament to the brutal attrition of that winter encampment.
-By the time the army departed in March 1778, the regiment had been reinforced: 443 assigned, 373 fit for duty.
+The regiment entered Valley Forge with 275 men assigned, of whom 204 were fit for duty, a testament to the brutal attrition of that winter encampment.
+By the time the army departed in March 1778, the regiment had been reinforced: 443 assigned, 373 fit for duty.3

 Documents

 Here is a list of documents we have collected over the years.
-All documents are in PDF format.
+All documents are in PDF format.1

 DocumentDescription

-New Jersey Historic Society NewsPamphlet on New Jersey Historical sites and activities
+New Jersey Historic Society NewsPamphlet on New Jersey Historical sites and activities, published by the New Jersey Historical Society

-2nd New Jersey ReturnsDiscussion about the 2nd New Jersey Regiment and its activities
+2nd New Jersey ReturnsDiscussion of the 2nd New Jersey Regiment and its activities during the Revolutionary War3

-History of New Jersey from Its Early YearsA book about the earliest years in New Jersey
+History of New Jersey from Its Early YearsA history of New Jersey from its earliest settlement

-History of the New Jersey BrigadeTimeline of the New Jersey Brigade
+History of the New Jersey BrigadeTimeline and history of the New Jersey Brigade in the Continental Army

-The Pennsylvania Magazine of History and BiographyContains a short Biographical Sketch of Richard Howell from pages 221–222
+The Pennsylvania Magazine of History and BiographyContains a short biographical sketch of Richard Howell, pp. 221–2224

-Cumberland Patriot Newsletter, Spring 2009Cumberland Patriot Newsletter covering the 100th anniversary of the Tea Burning Monument (1908–2008)
+Cumberland Patriot Newsletter, Spring 2009Cumberland Patriot Newsletter covering the centennial of the Tea Burning Monument (1908–2008)6

 Dr. Lewis Howell (1754–1778)